Osteogenesis Imperfecta in Children

 within and between types.
 They are based on the type of inheritance (see below), and

-signs and symptoms, including findings on X-ray and other imaging tests.
-The types
+signs and symptoms.
+These include findings on X-rays and other imaging tests.
+The OI

 - Type I. Mildest and most common type.
-About half of all affected children have this type.
+About 50% of all affected children have this type.
+There

 - Type II.
 Most severe type.
 A baby has very short arms and legs, a small chest, and soft skull.

 He or she may be born with fractured bones.
 He or she may also have a low birth weight and

 lungs that are not well developed.
 A baby with type II OI usually dies within weeks